Coast Salish peoples: Diet

 Coast Salish peoples' had complex land management practices linked to ecosystem health and resilience.
 Forest gardens on Canada's northwest coast included crabapple, hazelnut, cranberry, wild plum, and wild cherry species.
 There is also documentation of the cultivation of great camas, Indian carrot, and Columbia lily.

 Anthropogenic grasslands were maintained.
 The south Coast Salish may have had more vegetables and land game than people farther north or among other peoples on the outer coast.
 Salmon and other fish were staples; see Coast Salish people and salmon.
 There was kakanee, a freshwater fish in the Lake Washington and Lake Sammamish watersheds.
 Shellfish were abundant.
 Butter clams, horse clams, and cockles were dried for trade.

 Hunting was specialized; professions were probably sea hunters, land hunters, fowlers.
 Water fowl were captured on moonless nights using strategic flares.

 The managed grasslands not only provided game habitat, but vegetable sprouts, roots, bulbs, berries, and nuts were foraged from them as well as found wild.
 The most important were probably bracken and camas; wapato especially for the Duwamish.
 Many, many varieties of berries were foraged; some were harvested with comblike devices not reportedly used elsewhere.
 Acorns were relished but were not widely available.
 Regional tribes went in autumn to the Nisqually Flats (Nisqually plains) to harvest them.

 Salish groups such as Muckleshoot were heavily reliant on seasonal foods that included animals and plants.
 In January, they would gather along the river banks to catch salmon.
 By May, Salmonberry sprouts would be eaten with salmon eggs.
 Men would hunt deer and elk, while women gathered camas and clams from the prairies and beaches.
 By the summer, steelhead and king salmon appeared in masses along the rivers, and berries were abundant in the forests.
 This harvesting cycle is referred to as the Seasonal Rounds.

 In literature and TV

 Legends of Vancouver by Canadian author E. Pauline Johnson (Tekahionwake) is a collection of Coast Salish "as told-to" narratives, stemming from the author's relationship to Squamish Chief Joe Capilano.
 It first appeared in 1911, now available online from UPenn Digital Library.

-Victoria, British Columbia author Stanley Evans has written a series of mysteries featuring a Coast Salish character, Silas Seaweed, from the fictitious "Mohawt Bay Band," who works as an investigator with the Victoria Police Department.
+Victoria, British Columbia author Stanley Evans has written a series of mysteries featuring a Coast Salish character, Silas Seaweed, from the fictitious "Mohawt Bay Band", who works as an investigator with the Victoria Police Department.

-In the third episode of the first season of the 2017's Taboo, Tom Hardy's character James Delaney visits the grave of his mother, whose name is "Salish."

-In 2022, filmmaker Ryan Abrahamson of the Spokane Tribe created a supernatural thriller featuring the Coast Salish language.